bonitasoft/bonita-doc/md/7.3/multi-language-pages.md

 # Multi-language pages
-In the Bonita BPM Subscription editions, the UI designer includes a mechanism to add translations for page elements, to support multi-language pages.
+In the Bonita BPM Subscription editions, the UI Designer includes a mechanism to add translations for page, layout and forms elements, to support multi-language applications.
 The text displayed in the preview and at runtime adapts to the locale or browser language automatically.
-The UI designer itself is displayed in the language of your Bonita BPM Studio.
+The UI Designer itself, that speaks to developers, not end-users, is displayed in the language of your Bonita BPM Studio.
-The Preview window is displayed in the language set for Bonita BPM Portal.
+The Preview window is displayed in the language set for Bonita BPM Portal, since it speaks to the end-users.

-You can translate all the text displayed on a page or form: the labels, the placeholders, the available values of a list, and the date format of the DatePicker widget.
+You can translate all text strings displayed on a page, layout or form: the labels, the placeholders, the available values of a list, and the date format of the Date Picker widget.
+You can also translate fragments and custom widgets strings that the page, layout or form embeds.
-The phrases in the base language are used as the keys to the translated phrases.

 ## How it works

-Each page has a [localization asset](assets.md) that contains the keys and the translations for all phrases and all languages that the page supports.
+Each page has a [localization asset](assets.md) that contains the keys and the translations for all strings and all languages that the page supports, one section by language.
 The asset is a file, `localization.json`.
 Each language is identified by the ISO 639 language attribute (for example, fr-FR, es-ES).
-Open the default `localization.json` asset to see how this file must be formatted.
-You can modify the default asset for your page, or import a new asset to replace the default one.
+Open the default `localization.json` asset to see how this file must be formatted, and to update it with the needed strings and translations.

-In production, a page is displayed in the language specified by the BOS\_locale cookie value.
-This value must match exactly one of the language codes in the `localization.json` asset.
-The BOS\_locale value is set by selecting a language in Bonita BPM Portal or in a custom widget.
-If BOS\_locale is not set or its value does not match a language code, the browser language is used.
-If neither the BOS\_locole nor the browser language matches a language code in `localization.json`, the untranslated keys are displayed in the page.

-To use a localization asset, replace the default `localization.json` file with a file of the same format containing all the keys in the page and the translations into the target languages.
-The localisation asset is at page level.
+To use a localization asset, replace the default `localization.json` file with an updated `localization.json` file of the same format containing all the keys as well as the translations into the target languages.
 The format of file must be:

 ```json
 {
 "ISO 639-1 code for language-A":